Arrival

 Be sure to get lots of rest.
 Try not to schedule anything after your massage.
 Instead, use that time to let your body heal.

 You shouldn’t feel sore after a massage.
 If you do, it means the pressure was too deep.
 You can relieve some discomfort by taking a warm bath with Epsom salts.
-Please let us know if you experience any painful or unusual symptoms in the days following your session.
+Please let me know if you experience any painful or unusual symptoms in the days following your session.